ronnyma/intellij_cs_fix/README.md

 # Intellij case sensistive fs fix

-If you are using JetBrains excellent tools on OS X like me and have a case sensitive file system, I guess you are sick and tired of manually editing the idea.properties to match your filesystem.
+If you are using JetBrains excellent tools on OS X like me and have a case sensitive file system, I guess you are sick and tired of manually editing the idea.properties to match your filesystem EVERYTIME the ToolBox updates your tools.
 Well, at least I am!

 ## The problem